buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcElectricTimeControlTypeEnum.md

 # IfcElectricTimeControlTypeEnum

-The _IfcElectricTimeControlTypeEnum_ defines different types of electrical time control devices.
+The _IfcElectricTimeControlTypeEnum_ defines different types of electrical time control devices.<!-- end of definition -->

 > HISTORY  New type in IFC2x2.